hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **The Short-Range versus the Long-Range**

 These debates over technology's effects tend to mix up two different things: what happens to workers right now, and what happens over decades.
-[It's important to distinguish the short-range and long-range impacts, which can look quite different](https://www.jstor.org/stable/3105385).
+[It's important to distinguish the short-range and long-range impacts, which can look quite different](https://www.jstor.org/stable/3105385), and to consider both.

 **Short-range.** I've heard a lot of past stories of traditional artists—like illustrators and designers and the Disney animators mentioned above—who were left behind by the transition to digital tools a few decades ago.